10up/Engineering-Best-Practices/_includes/markdown/Security.md

 Don't use the username `admin` since it is easily guessable.

 ## Disable XML-RPC

 Always disable XML-RPC since it can be used for brute force attacks.

+## Managing API Keys

+Where possible, keys should be stored either in the `wp_options` table, or as a constant defined in the `wp-config.php`, never within the application source code.
+Storing keys in these locations reduce the chance of accidentally pushing these keys into an upstream version control repository.
+Additionally, these locations increase discoverability during routine security audits or when rotating keys.